A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

+Our Sparsity-Sensitive procedure may seem quite similar to Arora's patching procedure, so one may wonder why previous improvements to Arora's procedure overlooked it.
+The reason is that our procedure is slightly counter-intuitive, as it increases precision when the tour is already sparse, and it requires a subtle analysis of the patching cost.
+This proof is the main contribution of this paper.

-\paragraph{Bounding the patching cost.} The main challenge is to analyze the patching cost of the Sparsity-Sensitive Patching procedure.
-We will informally describe how we do this next.
-Similarly to the patching cost analysis of Arora's patching procedure, our starting point is that the total number of crossings that an optimal tour $\pi$ will have with all horizontal (and vertical) lines aligned at integer coordinates is proportional to the total weight of the tour (Lemma~\ref{lem:crossingsvslength}).
-Since we can afford an additional cost of $\eps \cdot \wt(\pi)$, it is enough to show that each such crossing incurs (in an amortized sense) at most $\Oh(\eps)$ patching cost.
+We will informally describe how we achieve this next.
+Similar to the patching cost analysis of Arora's patching procedure, our starting point is that the total number of crossings that an optimal tour $\pi$ will have with all horizontal and vertical lines aligned at integer coordinates is proportional to the total weight of the tour (Lemma~\ref{lem:crossingsvslength}).
+Since we can afford an additional cost of $\eps\cdot \wt(\pi)$, it is sufficient to show that each crossing incurs, in an amortized sense, at most $\Oh(\eps)$ patching cost.

 Let $\text{PC}(k,\ell)$ be the patching cost of a horizontal quadtree-cell side of length $\ell$ with $k$ crossings.
-Since we connect each crossing to a portal that is of distance at most $\ell/g$, and the total patching cost is never greater than $\Oh(\ell)$ (since we can just ``buy'' an entire line), we obtain $\text{PC}(k,\ell) \leq \Oh(\min\{\ell,k\ell/g\})$.
+Since we connect each crossing to a portal that is at most $\ell/g$ distance away, and the total patching cost is never greater than $\Oh(\ell)$ (since we can just ``buy'' an entire line, as illustrated in the bottom of Figure~\ref{fig:arora_vs_sparsity}), we obtain $\text{PC}(k,\ell) \leq \Oh(\min\{\ell,k\ell/g\})$.
 The amortized patching cost per crossing is then

 and this is maximized when $k=1/\eps$, for which it is $\eps \ell$.

 Because we consider a random shift of the quadtree, a crossing of $\pi$ with a fixed horizontal line $h$ will end up in a cell side of length $L/2^i$ with probability at most $2^{i-1}/L$, for each $0 \leq i \leq \log L$ (Lemma~\ref{levelprob}).
 Letting $\alpha_i(x)$ be the (amortized) patching cost due to the crossing $x$ on line $h$ if $h$ has level $i$, $x$ incurs